The Voice of Italy: Senior spin-off

 From November 27, 2020, a spin-off of the program, The Voice Senior, was broadcast on Rai 1, where competitors over the age of 60 participate.

 Kids version

 The Voice Kids is the spin-off where kids ages 7–14 participate.
 The program is broadcast on Rai 1.

 Generations version

 Before the finale of the fourth season of The Voice Senior, it was announced that the show would air a Generations spinoff, where family or friend groups consisting in singers of all ages are the ones who can apply.
 The spinoff originated from the Australian version of the show.

-The season premiered 12 April 2024 with Arisa, Clementino, Gigi D'Alessio, and Loredana Bertè as coaches.
+The first season premiered 12 April 2024 with Arisa, Clementino, Gigi D'Alessio, and Loredana Bertè as coaches.
 Antonella Clerici hosted the spinoff.
-The winner of the spinoff was Gino & Noemi from Team Clementino.
+The winner of the inaugural season was Gino & Noemi from Team Clementino.